Weber County Library System: History

 On January 22, 1864, the Legislative Assembly of the Territory of Utah created the first Ogden Library Board.
 Since there was no provision allowing local governments to levy a specific tax in support of a public library, local businessmen and citizens provided funding for Ogden's first library.

-While the library service in Ogden City had its beginnings in the 1860s, it was not until 1903 that the Ogden Carnegie Free Library, the first public library building in Utah, opened its doors.
+While the library service in Ogden City had its beginnings in the 1860s, it was not until 1903 that the Ogden Carnegie Free Library, the first public library building in Utah, opened.
 In 1968 the Weber County Main Library was dedicated, and the Carnegie Free Library's historical collection became a core resource of this new flagship of Utah's first county-wide system.
 This collection has since been systematically enhanced, facilities have been added, and programs have been created and honed to continually improve services to area residents.
 The WCLS has also evolved into a regional resource center, serving residents of six northern Utah counties.

 The Weber County Library System also has an extensive periodical collection.
 This collection has a continuous run of titles from Pooles Index, and the indices that superseded it, from the mid-nineteenth century to the present.
 The facility houses an extensive collection of materials on local and state history, and an in-depth selection of fiction works by Utah and regional authors.
 The Main Library also maintains a non-circulating Special Collection that contains thousands of unique and mostly out-of-print titles on topics of importance to Utah and the West.

 The WCLS serves a population of approximately 213,000 Weber County residents, with interlocal agreements, extending access to 330,000 residents in surrounding counties.
 The WCLS consists of a Main Library and a Public Law Library in Ogden, and four Branch libraries located in surrounding cities.